-Follow SFUAD on Facebook, Twitter and YouTube.
+Follow SFUAD on Facebook, Twitter, YouTube, Pinterest, Instagram and Tumblr.

 Find out more about SFUAD in Explore Laureate.

-During the past 20 years, more than 30 movies have been produced at Garson Studios, the university’s professional film studio.
+During the past 20 years, more than 30 movies have been produced at Garson Studios, the university’s on-campus professional film studio.
 Movies produced at Garson Studios have collectively won four Golden Globe awards and five Oscars, and have been nominated for 18 others.
 One movie shot at Garson Studios, No Country for Old Men, won the Academy Award for Best Picture.